cancel

 • Unknown: If the patch status is marked as "Unknown", it signifies that the availability of patches is currently not determined or disclosed.
 Users should actively monitor for updates from security authorities to stay informed about patch releases.

-Ignore vulnerabilities
+Ignore assets and vulnerabilities

 Although vulnerabilities pose potential risks, there may be situations where users may choose to ignore them.
 Lansweeper acknowledges that different circumstances may warrant such decisions and provides users with options to justify ignoring a vulnerability.
 The available reasons for ignoring vulnerabilities include: